Ranjit Das (footballer): International career

-On 15 December 1957, Ranjit represented East Pakistan Sports Federation XI in an exhibition match against Kolkata Mohammedan in Dhaka.
+On 14 December 1955, Ranjit represented East Pakistan in an exhibition match against the Pakistan national team.
+His team were defeated 1–3.
+On 14 December 1957, Das represented East Pakistan Sports Federation XI in an exhibition match against Kolkata Mohammedan in Dhaka.
 He produced a man of the match performance in a 1–1 draw, denying the likes of Abid Ghazi and Mohammed Rahmatullah on numerous occasions.
-On 5 April 1958, Ranjit was among six players from East Pakistan selected by the PFF for a training camp in preparation for the Tokyo Asian Games.
+On 5 April 1958, Das was among six players from East Pakistan selected by the PFF for a training camp in preparation for the Tokyo Asian Games.
 Nonetheless, he failed to make the final squad.

-In the ninth National Football Championship held in Multan, the East Pakistan team was knocked out by Punjab Reds, the junior team of defending champions Punjab.
-In the game held on 15 November 1958, East Pakistan lost 1–3, with vice-captain Ranjit's lack of height being blamed for conceding the first two goals.
-In the tenth National Football Championship held in Hyderabad, East Pakistan lost the final to Baluchistan on 7 November 1959.
-Ranjit was again blamed for the team's defeat, misjudging an aerial clearance that ended up being the only goal scored in the game.

-Ranjit was made second choice goalkeeper to Siddique at the eleventh National Football Championship held in Karachi.
-The team eventually went on to win their maiden title by defeating Karachi White 1–0 in the final held on 27 November 1960.
-Ranjit later represented East Pakistan XI in an exhibition game against the touring Burma national team in Chittagong on 25 January 1961.
-The game ended in a 1–9 defeat, with winger Liton scoring the home team's only goal.
+In 1961, Das represented East Pakistan XI in two exhibition matches against the Burma national team.
+The first game held on 17 January in Dhaka, ended in a 0–3 defeat, while the second match held in Chittagong on 25 January, saw East Pakistan suffer a 1–9 defeat.
+The hosts scored their only goal through winger Liton.

 Coaching career

-In 1968, Ranjit coached the East Pakistan Youth football team to a runners-up place in the Pakistan National Youth Football Championship (East Zone).
+In 1968, Das coached the East Pakistan Youth football team to a runners-up place in the Pakistan National Youth Football Championship (East Zone).
 In the final held at Mymensingh Stadium, his team lost 0–1 to East Pakistan Combined University.
 He also served as the head coach of Azad Sporting Club in the 1970s.

 Post-retirement

-Following the foundation of the Bangladesh Football Federation (BFF) on 15 July 1972, Ranjit was elected as its Joint Secretary.
+Following the foundation of the Bangladesh Football Federation (BFF) on 15 July 1972, Das was elected as its Joint Secretary.
 He played a major role in selecting the first Bangladesh national football team in 1973, alongside Nabi Chowdhury, Sheikh Shaheb Ali and Manzur Hasan Mintu.
 In 1981, he was again nominated as a member of the federation's executive committee.